planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 	SELECT AddGeometryColumn('','extremadura_highway','geom20','23030','MULTILINESTRING',2);
 	SELECT AddGeometryColumn('','extremadura_highway','geom50','23030','MULTILINESTRING',2);

-The same geometry type as the original geometry has to be used.

-Now the table structure is as follows
+Now the table structure is as follows:

 .. code-block:: console

-	Column   |              Type               |
+	Column   |              Type
 	---------+---------------------------------+
-	 gid     | integer                         |
+	 gid     | integer
-	 type    | character varying(17)           |
+	 type    | character varying(17)
-	 name    | character varying(99)           |
+	 name    | character varying(99)
-	 oneway  | character varying(4)            |
+	 oneway  | character varying(4)
-	 lanes   | double precision                |
+	 lanes   | double precision
-	 geom    | geometry(MultiLineString,23030) |
+	 geom    | geometry(MultiLineString,23030)
-	 geom5   | geometry(MultiLineString,23030) |
+	 geom5   | geometry(MultiLineString,23030)
-	 geom10  | geometry(MultiLineString,23030) |
+	 geom10  | geometry(MultiLineString,23030)
-	 geom20  | geometry(MultiLineString,23030) |
+	 geom20  | geometry(MultiLineString,23030)
-	 geom50  | geometry(MultiLineString,23030) |
+	 geom50  | geometry(MultiLineString,23030)

-Now we populate those columns with the generalized geometries.
-These are calculated using the PostGIS ``ST_SimplifyPreserveTopology`` function.
-Apart from the geometry to be simplified, it takes the distance tolerance as argument).
-Here is the SQL to run for this task.
+Next we want to populate those columns with the generalized geometries.
+These geometries are calculated using the PostGIS :command:`ST_SimplifyPreserveTopology` function.
+In addition to the geometry to be simplified, the function takes a distance tolerance as an input parameter.
+The following SQL commands will populate the columns:

 .. code-block:: sql